 Symptoms: Fatigue Wheezing No thirst Cold limbs Weak voice Poor appetite Pale complexion Frequent urination Shortness of breath Spontaneous sweating Frequent Colds or Flu Coughing with copious clear thin sputum

 Sheng Mai San is sometimes prescribed by TCM practitioners to treat Lung Yang Deficiency.
-This pattern leads to symptoms such as poor appetite, frequent urination, coughing with copious clear thin sputum and cold limbs.
+This pattern leads to symptoms such as coughing with copious clear thin sputum, cold limbs, spontaneous sweating and frequent colds or flu.
 Patients with Lung Yang Deficiency typically exhibit slow (Chi), slowed-down (Huan) or wiry (Xian) pulses.

 The general symptom of Lung Yang Deficiency is coughing and wheezing with profuse sputum, but the sputum is thin and watery.
 There is also Cold characters such as cold limbs and back, feeling of cold and easy to get cold or flu.
 It is because the lacking of Yang fails to warm the body.